As part of the first step in the writing process, brainstorming involves the use of a number of techniques to generate ideas and clarify thinking.

 Now that you know what brainstorming is good for, how do you do it?
 There are a number of different brainstorming techniques, but all of them share a similar purpose.

 Though it's unlikely that any writer would use all of these techniques at the beginning of every writing project, consider how each of the following methods might help you with a writing project.
 It's possible that your brainstorming needs will be different each time you begin the writing process.
+By practicing multiple brainstorming methods across different writing projects, you will strengthen your innovation skill.

 Clustering, or mapping, is a way to generate ideas using words and shapes, and lines that show the connections between them.
 To use this technique, begin by thinking about your subject.